I love messing around with my own hair and sharing hair tips and tricks with others.

 - Leave it on and apply hair dye.
 (Yes, apply the hair dye on top of the jojoba oil mixture.)

+To cause less damage, apply this mixture to your hair before applying the hair dye.
 This little trick will leave your hair shinier and the color will distribute more evenly.
-Jojoba oil also serves as a fabulous protection for your hair.
+Jojoba oil also serves as fabulous protection for your hair.

 The Model's Hair Color